Ultra Cell Phone Plans Review

 Ultra Mobile cell phones and devices

 You can either bring your old phone to Ultra Mobile (as long as it's compatible), or you can finance a new phone through Ultra Mobile.
-For whatever reason, the only Apple device on the Ultra Mobile store is the Apple iPhone SE (3rd Gen), which is by all accounts an awesome phone, but you can’t finance a new iPhone 14 from Ultra Mobile.
+For whatever reason, you won't find any Apple devices on the Ultra Mobile store.

 To give you an idea of what types of phones people get on Ultra Mobile, here’s a list of the most popular smartphones on Ultra’s network:

 Ultra Mobile distinguishes itself from other carriers by offering free international talk and text.
+Plus, users can get major discounts when they add multiple lines, a rarity in the prepaid carrier world.
 If you're looking to stay connected with friends or family across the globe without spending too much, Ultra Mobile is probably the best option available.

-• Service plans: Every Ultra plan offers free, unlimited international text and calling to over 80 countries.
-The main difference between plans is the full-speed data allotment, which ranges from 1GB to unlimited.
-Ultra does not offer family plans.
+• Service plans: Every Ultra plan offers free, unlimited international text and calling to over 90 countries.
+The main difference between plans is the full-speed data allotment, which ranges from 3GB to unlimited.

 • Performance: Ultra uses T-Mobile’s nationwide network.
 That means super fast speeds (at least until you use up your full-speed data) and solid coverage.

-• Cell phones: Ultra Mobile is compatible with the latest Apple iPhones, Samsung Galaxies, and Google Pixel smartphones.
-You can transfer over your old phone to Ultra Mobile’s service, or you can finance a new phone from Ultra Mobile’s store.
+• Cell phones: Ultra Mobile is compatible with the latest Samsung Galaxies and Google Pixel smartphones, but you won't find any Apple devices.
+You can transfer your old phone to Ultra Mobile’s service, or you can finance a new phone from Ultra Mobile’s store.

 In case you’re curious, this is how we conduct our Ultra Mobile review: